 Modified on: Sat, 13 Nov, 2021 at 4:39 PM

 The UK is host to 18 species of bat.
 All are highly protected in law because they are threatened.
 It is illegal to handle a bat without a licence unless you do so to help an injured bat with the aim of returning it to the wild.

 Bats most often come to the attention of people when they're seen clinging to a wall in the day or are caught by a cat.

-When to rescue
+When to seek rescue help